Switchful Logo

 3. Watch your data usage

 If your internet plan has a cap on how much high-speed data you can use per month, it's a good idea to set reminders to check your data usage throughout each month to avoid being charged for additional data.
-It may be more cost-effective to switch to a plan with unlimited data if you regularly reach your data limit.
+It may be more cost-effective to switch to a plan with unlimited data if you regularly exceed your data limit.

-The average person uses 536 GB of data each month,(1) which doesn't sound like much.
-But if you live with other people, work from home, or stream a lot of videos or TV shows, your household will need a lot more than that.
+The average person uses 536 GB of data each month, (1) which doesn't sound like much.
+But if you live with other people, work from home, or stream a lot of videos or TV shows, your household might need a lot more than that.

 4. Bundle with other services